criblio/o11y-taming-tetragon/README.md

 ```

 ## Step 3: Install Cribl Edge
-To install an instance of Cribl Edge on your Linux server, log into your [Cribl.Cloud account](https://manage.cribl.cloud/) and follow the steps below:
+To install an instance of [Cribl Edge](https://cribl.io/edge/) on your Linux server, log into your [Cribl.Cloud account](https://manage.cribl.cloud/) and follow the steps below:

+** Don't have a Cribl Cloud account?
+[Sign up for a free account](https://cribl.io/cribl-cloud/try-cribl-cloud/) and process 1TB/day of data! **

 1. Click Manage Edge.
 2. From the Edge landing page, click default_fleet (free accounts have one Fleet).